 Landmarks & Architecture

-Capri Shared Boat Experience from Naples USD 224 combines historic façades with modern silhouettes.
+Amsterdam’s Past, Present and Future Walking Tour USD 29 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.